-In addition to possible fines and drivers license suspension, you could be required to attend a “diversion program” that consists of community service, as well as alcohol awareness and education classes.
+In addition to possible fines and driver’s license suspension, you could be required to attend a “diversion program” that consists of community service, as well as alcohol awareness and education classes.
 You will be required to pay for those classes on top of the fines you have already accumulated.

 Also, any failure to comply with the civil penalties enforced by the court could lead to criminal charges being leveled against you, including contempt of court.

 Drinking is often considered a rite of passage in college, but it is important to remember that underage drinking is against the law.
-In addition to the civil penalties for underage drinking, many colleges in DC, such as George Washington University and Georgetown, have codes of conduct which punish underage drinking.
+In addition to the civil penalties for underage drinking, many colleges in DC, such as George Washington University and Georgetown, have codes of conduct that punish underage drinking.

 For a student trying to balance their new-found freedom and various responsibilities, facing a civil charge and a college disciplinary committee simultaneously can be an overwhelming experience.
 Students might lose their scholarships, their abilities to participate in a varsity sport, and may face suspension and even expulsion from the university.

 Even in high school, underage drinking can land a student in serious trouble.
 The civil penalties can be a major drain on both time and money.
 An underage drinking conviction might also appear on a student’s high school record if the alleged offense involved the student’s high school.
 This could potentially affect the admissions decisions of any colleges or graduate schools that student applies to.